NRS Terraprene Neoprene

 The raw material in Terraprene is limestone rock.
 Yes, rock.
 Sounds crazy, but it’s true.
 Limestone is very common, making up some 10% of the world’s sedimentary rock formations.
 The manufacturing process uses limestone’s primary component, calcium carbonate, CaCO3.

-• More cells, or tiny bubbles, are formed in the material.
+• More cells, or tiny bubbles, are formed in the Terraprene material.
 It’s these cells, filled with inert nitrogen gas, that create neoprene’s insulating property.
-More cells equal more insulation, more warmth.
-And the material is more buoyant, giving you more flotation.
+More cells equal more insulation and more warmth.
+Additionally, the material is more buoyant, giving you more flotation.

-• It keeps you warmer, because it has thicker cell walls that reduce the compression of the material as you move, sit on it, etc. The thicker walls also help prevent loss of the inert nitrogen gas.
+• Terraprene keeps you warmer, because it has thicker cell walls that reduce the compression of the material as you move, sit, paddle, etc. The thicker walls also help prevent loss of the inert nitrogen gas.

-• It’s lighter and stretches more than the oil-based material.
+• Terraprene is lighter and stretches more than the oil-based material.
 The weight savings and increased stretch give you more wearing comfort and mobility.

-Warmer, lighter, more stretch, more buoyancy, more comfort, and not oil-based.
+Warmer, lighter, more stretch, more buoyancy, more comfort—and not based on oil.

 Terraprene.